New payment schedule effective 10/16/24:

 NO Fault Payment Risks

-Unlike workers comp, no-fault insurance does not preauthorize payment for sessions.
-The way we achieve the highest probability of getting paid is by following all the rules laid out in Hawai’i motor vehicle law.
+Auto insurance does NOT preauthorize payment for sessions and this creates some risk.
 We actively screen all no-fault cases for potential problems and proactively address anything could be a barrier to payment.
 By doing this we achieve 90%+ pay rate by the insurance company for no fault cases.
 That still leaves a little risk of non payment that you need to understand.

-If the client has a lawyer, often unpaid sessions will be paid by a settlement, this can take 1-2 years.
+If the client has a lawyer, unpaid sessions can be paid by a settlement, this can take 1-2 years.
 In this scenario, we work with the lawyer to make this happen.
+If it seems like a low risk scenario we can often advance your pay so you don’t have to wait.

 If a payment is denied by the insurance company, we will let you and the client know as soon as possible.
-At that point, the BIMN will forfeit our portion of payment and let the client know they need to pay you the amount agreed upon in their intake documents.
+At that point, the BIMN will forfeit our portion of payment and let the client know they need to pay you at a rate of $90 per hour.
 The client will pay you directly.
 The BIMN will not try to forcefully collect payment from any client.

 So what can you the therapist do?

-If a client is seeking a renewal of their prescription, remind them to verify that there will be enough funds left in their PIP to cover it.
-We will remind them as well with every new prescription we receive.
+- If a client is seeking a renewal of their prescription, remind them to verify that there are enough funds to cover it.

 Car accident 3rd party claims